-- Head-to-head competition results between the athletes making the Bye request and those athletes that would be affected if the Bye request is granted. - Past podium performance at Olympics/World Single Distance Championships and World Cups, of the athlete requesting the Bye. - Results of the Selection Event(s) (by athletes in contention for the Team). - Evidence of future podium potential (determined via the Podium Pathway) - Recent training and testing performances - Improvement in personal times compared to the previous season - Medical and Health status as reported via daily monitoring in Edge 10
+- Head-to-head competition results between the athletes making the Bye request and those athletes that would be affected if the Bye request is granted. - Past podium performance at Olympics/World Speed Skating Championships single distance and World Cups, of the athlete requesting the Bye. - Results of the Selection Event(s) (by athletes in contention for the Team). - Evidence of future podium potential (determined via the Podium Pathway) - Recent training and testing performances - Improvement in personal times compared to the previous season - Medical and Health status as reported via daily monitoring in Edge 10

-In evaluating past performances, the Chair will give priority to performances from the immediate 12-month period going as far back as July 1, 2019.
+In evaluating past performances, the Chair will give priority to performances from the immediate 12-month period going as far back as July 1, 2021.
 However, occasionally this is not possible because of injuries, or the lack of opportunity for the athletes to compete.
-In such instances, only Top 8 and Top 1⁄2 performances at Olympics or World Single Distance Championships beyond this 12-month period and up to 2018 Olympics may be considered but will have a lower weighting in assessing the Bye request.
+In such instances, only Top 8 and Top 1⁄2 performances at Olympics or World Speed Skating Championships - single distance format beyond this 12-month period and up to 2022 Olympics may be considered but will have a lower weighting in assessing the Bye request.

-The Chair will only consider an athlete's personal best time for that distance recorded as far back as July 1, 2019.
+The Chair will only consider an athlete's personal best time for that distance recorded as far back as July 1, 2020.
 This time must be achieved in speed skating events listed on the ISU International Calendar or sanctioned Domestic Events and have electronic timing.